fenago/spark-dev3600/DEV362/Lab_8.md

 5. Make predictions with the training data and observe the results.
 6. Test the model with the test data.

-Lab 10.1: Load and Inspect Data using Spark Shell Estimated time to complete: 10 minutes
+## Lab 10.1: Load and Inspect Data using Spark Shell
+Estimated time to complete: 10 minutes
 Log in to your Sandbox or cluster, as explained in the Connection Guide.
 $ ssh –p port user01@<ipaddress>

-Lesson 10: Apache Spark MLlib

 To launch the Interactive Shell, at the command line, run the following command: spark-shell --master local[2]